Mr Alastair Wilcox - Parent Governor and Chair of governors

 I studied economics and went on to work in Investment Banking until I returned to Oxfordshire where I now work at Oxford University as a Careers Adviser.
 I love working with university students and have also taken the opportunity to volunteer at schools, helping them deliver and develop their careers programmes.
 I am passionate about helping young people be confident, resilient and make the most of their opportunities.

-Jayde Patterson - Staff Governor
+Jayde Patterson - Staff Governor (maternity leave.
+Covered by Natalie Collier)

 Appointed Governor 12/2015